Inverse monoids and immersions of $\Delta$-complexes: Abstract

 \section{Abstract}

-An immersion $f : {\mathcal D} \rightarrow \mathcal C$ between cell complexes is a local homeomorphism onto its image that commutes with the characteristic maps of the cell complexes.
+\colored{An immersion $f : {\mathcal D} \rightarrow \mathcal C$ between $\Delta$-complexes is a $\Delta$-map that induces injections from star sets of $\mathcal D$ to star sets of $\mathcal C$}.
 We study immersions between finite-dimensional connected $\Delta$-complexes by replacing the fundamental group of the base space by an appropriate inverse monoid.
 We show how conjugacy classes of the closed inverse submonoids of this inverse monoid may be used to classify connected immersions into the complex.
 This extends earlier results of Margolis and Meakin for immersions between graphs and of Meakin and Szak\'acs on immersions into $2$-dimensional $CW$-complexes.